 This is the second of three blog posts looking at how the menstruation taboo can undermine the diagnosis of various chronic health issues.

-Last week’s post highlighted the need to use more precise language during medical consultations, since the menstrual cycle is not always ‘monthly’, and hormone-related symptoms are not only ‘premenstrual’.
+Last week’s post highlighted the need to use more precise language during medical consultations, since the menstrual cycle is not always ‘monthly’, and cyclical changes are not only just before or during menstruation.
 This post focuses on the need to consider the role of the menstrual cycle (or hormonal medication) in any chronic health issue that disproportionately affects female people.

 Are patients or doctors adequately aware of the possible role of the menstrual cycle in ill health?